Department of Agricultural Leadership, Education, and Communications

 Cost to Complete a Certificate

-All certificates offered by the department may be completed in an academic degree program, in certificate only status (non-degree) as academic credit (active enrollment at Texas A&M University), or by Continuing Education.
+All certificates offered by the department may be completed in an academic degree program or in certificate-only status (non-degree) as academic credit (active enrollment at Texas A&M University).

-If an individual is not currently enrolled at Texas A&M University, completion of the certificate courses and "transcripted" completion on a university transcript is obtained by enrolling at Texas A&M University by submitting an certificate only application (non-degree).
+If an individual is not currently enrolled at Texas A&M University, they can complete the certificate courses and have the certificate appear on an official university transcript by applying to Texas A&M University as a non-degree, certificate-only student.
 If accepted, students will complete the courses for academic credit.
 These courses may be applied towards a degree program in the department.
-Completing the certificate in this status requires that academic credit is based on Texas A&M University tuition and fees.
+Completing the certificate under this status requires paying Texas A&M University tuition and fees for the academic credit earned.
 Review tuition and fee charges on the Student Business Services website.
 Tuition and fees charges may be subject to change.

-The expenses related to required software or textbooks is not included in the fees associated with Texas A&M tuition and/or fees for the certificate.
+Expenses related to required textbooks or software for courses are not included in the tuition & fees paid to Texas A&M University to register for the courses needed to complete the certificate.

-For more information about completing a transcripted certificate program or a non-transcripted certificate through Continuing Education, visit the ALEC Certificate website.
+For more information about completing an official certificate program, visit the ALEC Certificate website.

 Briers, Gary E, Professor